 As monopolies that earn a regulated return on their invested capital, electric utilities can provide attractive risk-adjusted return potential.
 While allowed return levels vary, the average nominal return on equity has been approximately 10% in developed markets and 12% in emerging markets, higher than the cost of capital and competitive relative to the broader equity market.5

 Unlike utilities, renewables development is typically contracted for a finite number of years, rendering investment returns less predictable, and amid increasing competition and the commoditization of clean power, we believe renewables companies face downward pressure on returns.
 Finally, utilities may act as inflation hedges, passing through interest-rate increases in the United States and inflation plus real interest rates in most of Europe.

 Utilities’ valuations are attractive

 Finally, we believe utilities present a clear valuation advantage over renewables.
 Pure play renewables stocks currently trade at rich valuations.
 In contrast, we find the valuation of electric utilities more appealing.
-At year-end 2020, global electric utilities traded at a price-to-earnings ratio of 0.87 times relative to the MSCI All Country World Index, close to a 15-year low.6
+At year-end 2020, global electric utilities traded at a price-to-earnings ratio of 0.87 times relative to the MSCI ACWI, close to a 15-year low.6

 As the equity market rebounded in the second half of 2020, utility stocks underperformed.
 The market may have overly discounted fundamental risks to electricity demand or returns on equity amid the COVID-19 pandemic.
 The market may also be less focused on utilities, given additional expected broad market recovery in 2021.
 Whatever the reasons, sector valuations are dislocated from what we believe are attractive business fundamentals and solid underlying return drivers.
 In light of the potential for significant capital investment, more favorable government policies, and stable returns over time, we find these valuations particularly compelling.